branded website for makerwear

-Brand Website
+Branded Website

 Big, bold imagery and a tone of revolution spoke to MakerWear’s target audience.
-Close, tight product shots witty artist bios established a much-needed credibility.
+Close, tight product shots and witty artist bios established a much-needed credibility.

 Finally, our simple product finder told shoppers where to go to join the MakerWear revolution.